amberlehua/star-wars-wordle/notes.md

     - if keypress is a letter
         -update "letters" attribute
             - update tile markup based on "letters" value
+    - if keypress is backspace
+        - delete last letter in "letters"
+            - update tile markup based on "letters"

 Typing in the letter will display the letter in the tile Backspace will delete letters